 DPS reserves the right to reject any entry which does not meet the following requirements×

-IMAGES MUST BE IN sRGB COLOUR SPACE.
+IMAGES MUST BE JPG IN sRGB COLOUR SPACE.

-PLEASE NOTE WE ARE NOW USING THE SPF/PAGB RECOMMENDED MAXIMUM IMAGE SIZE OF 1600 x 1200 PIXELS.
+NOTE WE ARE NOW USING THE SPF/PAGB RECOMMENDED MAXIMUM IMAGE SIZE OF 1600 x 1200 PIXELS.

-Please note that these dimensions are 1600 in maximum width and 1200 in maximum height.
+These dimensions are 1600 in maximum width and 1200 in maximum height.

 Only images captured in 3:4 landscape format can be resized proportionately down to exactly 1600 x 1200.